c3lang/c3-web/src/content/docs/Language Overview/examples.md

 ## Enum And Switch

 Switches have implicit break and scope.
-Use "nextcase" to implicitly fallthrough or use comma:
+Use "nextcase" to explicitly fallthrough or use comma:

 ```c3
 enum Height : uint